mmssr/mmssr.github.io/_posts/2021-05-31-Peeking Under The Hood At My EC2 Instance Logs.md

 ---

 <h2>Playing around in AWS for fun <s>and profit</s></h2>
 Setting up an Amazon Web Services EC2 instance is a good time.
-EC2 instances are available through AWS as a scalable cloud machine to use for whatever your purposes are, *so long as you do not break terms of service*.
+EC2 instances are available through AWS as a scalable cloud machine to use for whatever your purposes are, *so long as you do not break terms of service (oops)*.
 These allow you to set up a virtual machine, such as a ubuntu instance, and have it running 24/7 for free.
 Given that this machine is internet accessible.
 They are pretty easy to lock down using SSH public key authentication, but that doesn't mean you won't have a whole bunch of logs to parse through, so it is a great example for getting some experience under the hood looking at events.

 <h2>Cats, Tails, Pipes, and Grep</h2>